 Supermarkets and convenience stores are great places to stock up on food before and during your hike

 Whenever we did eat out, we tried to get the set menu, which was always substantial and cost (significantly) less than ordering a la carte.
-That said, we found food in Japan – whether at the supermarket, convenience store or restaurant – generally way more affordable than in Australia or New Zealand.
+That said, we found food in Japan – at the supermarket, convenience store or restaurant – generally way more affordable than in Australia or New Zealand.

 Including the meal plan in Koguchi, we spent around JPY27,630 in total on food and beverages during our Kumano Kodo hike, averaging around JPY2,300 per person per night.